vjdyofficial/SoundEffectsStudio/README.md

   - New UI Changes.
   - Some settings are moved.
   - Fixed Icon issue while choosing input device.
+  - Main Window now opens while Main Window contents are finish loading.
+  - External Visualizer Color now has Reset Button on the Color Button and resets separately.
+  - Restart App has now no more shortcut keys.
+(It removed to prevent from restarting evry single click).
+Can now access only in More Options.
+  - New Design Changes to VU Meter.
-  -
+  - Redesigned Checkbox Layout.
+  - 5.1 Channel Mode switch now changed to **Surround Channel Mode** with options to choose from.
+  - Peak dB Monitor now has 3 instead of 2 due to new Output Feature. will add soon to External Visualizer and VU Meter with another send data to another window.
+  - Modal Dialogs are used once again to show Color Picker, and Alert Dialogs without touching the background.
+  - Debug will now show automaticallyto the tray menu. (only if you run this with npm start from these source code.)
+  - Ctrl+R and Ctrl+Shift+R global shortcuts are now disabled.

   <hr>

   <strong>NEW FEATURES</strong>

-  - Added Output Feature to cast input device to your output device liek speakers for example.
+  - Added **Output** Feature to cast input device to your output device like speakers for example.
-  - Added Record Feature to record session.
+  - Added **Record** Feature to record session!
 Useful for editing highlights during video recording and editing in production.
-  - Added Bleep Feature!
+  - Added **Bleep** Feature!
 Press Bleep Button or Press Z on your keyboard.
+  - Added **Theme** Settings.
+  - Added **Deck Indicators** (Audio and Media) to see which deck is active.
+  - Added **FPS and Resolution Info** to external visualizer. (experimental and it's on beta).
+  - Added **Reconnect Devices** Button in **Settings > Audio** to reload all devices simultaneously.
+  - Drag and Drop is now supported to the app!
+You will not go to **Operation Controls > and Performance Media Decks** once just for that.
+It will show you a dialog which deck you are going to import.

 </details>